budoor99/ics344-cybersecurity-project-group01/Phase3/defense_notes.md

 run
 ```

 We repeated the same attack using Metasploit after the defense was installed.
-Fail2Ban detected the repeated failures and banned the attacker's IP after 3 attempts.
+Fail2Ban detected the repeated failures as shown in Attack_failure.png and banned the attacker's IP after 3 attempts.

 ---